GioDecio/data-structures-and-algorithms/practice/heaps/README.md

 # Heaps
 Heaps are complete trees, no gaps!
-The descendants must be equal or greater (or smaller) than the parent.
+The descendants must be equal or greater (or smaller if it is a minheap) than the parent.
 You can have duplicates

 Max heap vs Min heaps